Belmont looks to extend streak vs SIUE | WTOP

-BOTTOM LINE: Belmont looks for its 22nd straight conference win against Southern Illinois-Edwardsville.
+BOTTOM LINE: Belmont looks for its 25th straight conference win against Southern Illinois-Edwardsville.
 Belmont’s last OVC loss came against the Austin Peay Governors 86-78 on Jan.
 25, 2020.
-Southern Illinois-Edwardsville won 67-65 at Tennessee State in its last outing.
+Southern Illinois-Edwardsville is coming off a 68-60 win at home over Tennessee State on Thursday.

+LEADING THE WAY: Mike Adewunmi has averaged 12.4 points and 6.6 rebounds to lead the charge for the Cougars.
+Shamar Wright has complemented Adewunmi and is accounting for 7.8 points and five rebounds per game.
+The Bruins have been led by Nick Muszynski, who is averaging 15.1 points and 5.3 rebounds.

+WINLESS WHEN: Southern Illinois-Edwardsville is 0-7 this year when it scores 63 points or fewer and 7-1 when it scores at least 64.

-LONG-RANGE THREAT: Belmont’s Luke Smith has attempted 118 3-pointers and connected on 42.4 percent of them, and is 10 for 24 over his past three games.
+BEHIND THE ARC: Belmont’s Luke Smith has attempted 129 3-pointers and connected on 41.9 percent of them, and is 10 for 27 over the last five games.

-STREAK STATS: Belmont has won its last six home games, scoring an average of 76 points while giving up 62.2.

-DID YOU KNOW: Belmont is ranked 29th in the nation by scoring 81.3 points per game this season.
-Southern Illinois-Edwardsville has only averaged 67.9 points per game, which ranks 228th.
+DID YOU KNOW: The Belmont offense has scored 82.5 points per game, the 17th-highest figure in Division I. Southern Illinois-Edwardsville has only averaged 67.9 points per game, which ranks 231st nationally.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25